Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • consult other examples of risk assessment tools (see resources at the end of this section);

-• talk to supervisors, staff, drivers, and cleaning contractors on their concerns and opinions about health and safety issues in the workplace;
+• talk to supervisors, staff, drivers, and contractors on their concerns and opinions about health and safety issues in the workplace;

 • and consult reports documenting past workplace accidents.

-3. Note the existing controls in place to manage hazards, or what needs to be done to control the risk.
+4. Note the existing controls in place to manage hazards, or what needs to be done to control the risk.

-4. Note who is responsible for putting the suggested risk control measures into practice, and by what date.
+5. Note who is responsible for putting the suggested risk control measures into practice, and by what date.

-5. Share the completed risk assessment with staff (if your institution is too big to share with all staff, share at least with senior management and middle managers).
+6. Share the completed risk assessment with staff (if your institution is too big to share with all staff, share at least with senior management and middle managers).

-In addition to training, your institution should provide employees with equipment to mitigate health and safety risks.
-The equipment should be free of charge and equally distributed to male and female employees.
-It should also take into account gender differences (e.g., protective gear in women’s sizing).
-Examples of equipment include helmets and other safety gear for motorbike drivers and soap for employee washrooms.
+Providers should provide employees with training to mitigate each of the risks free of charge and available to all employees.
+In addition to training, providers should provide employees with free-of-charge equipment to mitigate health and safety risks.
+It should be equally distributed to male and female employees and take into account gender differences (e.g., protective gear in women’s sizing).
+Examples include helmets and other safety gear for motorbike drivers and soap for employee washrooms.

 Example of incident procedure in action